OM3R-Nazir/rvv/README.md

   All vector arrays are initialized with values from 0 to VLEN in bytes.

 - **Vector Memory Options**
   Vector Memory operations (`vle8`, `vse8`, etc.) work a little different.
-Contrary to asm, where only pointer is required, insturctions in this library require you to pass in a numpy array as memory, and offset in bytes.
+Contrary to asm, where only pointer is required, instructions in this library require you to pass in a numpy array as memory, and offset in bytes.

 - **Extensions**
   You can add extensions from `rvv.extensions`.
 Right now only ZVFH extension is implemented.
 In example below, it is shown how to add an extension to base class.